Vietnam bans ‘Barbie’ movie due to an illustration showing China’s territorial claim

 The reports cited Vi Kien Thanh, director general of the Vietnam Cinema Department, as saying the National Film Evaluation Council made the decision.
 It said a map in the film shows China’s “nine-dash line,” which extends Beijing’s territorial claims far into waters that fall within areas claimed by Vietnam and other countries.

-However, China is exceedingly sensitive when it comes to how its national image and border claims are portrayed in entertainment and by businesses.
-For example, it has routinely retaliated against companies from hotels to airlines that it believes have suggested that self-governing Taiwan – with its own political system, country code and currency — is anything other than a part of China.
+An international court ruled in 2016 that the “nine-dash line” has no basis in law and the Philippines was entitled to an exclusive economic zone in part of the area claimed by Beijing.
+China rejected the ruling.

-Companies almost always acquiesce to Chinese complaints, fearing they risk being locked out of the huge, lucrative Chinese market.
-That includes Hollywood films deleting or adding scenes based on the expected response on the ruling Communist Party and the highly nationalistic public.
+China says the vast majority of the South China Sea lies within its “nine-dash line,” which it uses to demarcate what it considers its maritime border.
+That has brought it into tense standoffs with the ASEAN nations of Indonesia, Vietnam, Malaysia, Brunei and the Philippines, with Chinese fishing boats and military vessels becoming more aggressive in the disputed waters.

-When an international court ruled in 2016 that the “nine-dash line” has no basis in law and the Philippines was entitled to an exclusive economic zone in part of the area claimed by Beijing, China rejected the ruling.
+Companies whose advertising or other illustrations contradict Beijing’s claims are caught in the middle, potentially facing a severe backlash from Chinese customers and protests from the Chinese government.

 Warner Bros. offices were closed Tuesday for the July 4 holiday.